TheNoobInventor/lego-ev3-segway/README.md

                                           0.12 * wheel_angle)
 ```

 The coefficients of variables, `robot_body_rate`, `robot_body_angle`, `wheel_rate` and `wheel_angle`, were obtained iteratively.
-It is advisable to start by only change one constant in the tuning process before moving on to another variable, then circle back as need to make further adjustments.
+It is advisable to start by only changing one constant in the tuning process before moving on to another variable, then circle back as need to make further adjustments.

 The calculated output power is constrained to `+/- 100%` which matches the range of the `dc` [method](https://pybricks.com/ev3-micropython/ev3devices.html#pybricks.ev3devices.Motor.dc) used to drive the motors.
 Finally, the motors are driven at the output power calculated in the respective `steering` directions.